danjaffray-stripe/andrew/README.md

 ## Usage

 1. **Run the Flask program**:

+It contains 3 functions:
+- initdb(): creates the database
+- a POST route to /metrics, which adds the metrics to the DB
+- a GET route to /api/metrics which returns the most recent value in the DB

     ```
     python app.py
     ```

 2. **Run the Metrics populator**:

+   This sends a POST request to the metrics API which updates values every 5 seconds

     ```
     python metrics_populator.py
     ```